OrrBin/thoughts/README.md

 This command depends on docker-compose so make sure it is installed.
 The file `docker-compose.yml` defines the composition, and it uses `thoughts.env` to define global environment variables

+##### NOTE
+For some reason the gui fails to communicate with the api using `api` host name, So i use a hack, and go through the host machine, see in `thoughts.env` the `API_URL` comment for more information

 ## Extend the project